bgoka21/Alabama-Basketball-Analytics/docs/leaderboard_cache.md

 Every stored snapshot is a JSON mapping with the following fields:
 - `schema_version` & `formatter_version` – bump these when the payload contract changes so stale rows are ignored or rebuilt automatically.
 - `season_id`, `stat_key`, `built_at` – identifiers plus an ISO timestamp of when the snapshot was generated.
 - `columns_manifest` – simplified column descriptions the front end uses for rendering and sorting.
 Each entry includes the rendered key, label, alignment, and any `value_key` that points to the raw metric source.
+(The client merges these entries with the richer `columns` metadata to retain grouped headers and sizing.)
 - `columns` & `column_keys` – the full column config returned by `build_leaderboard_table` for server-rendered tables. `column_keys` is redundant but convenient for templates that expect just the keys.
+Client-side rendering preserves the classes, groups, and sortable hints supplied here so cached payloads match SSR output.
 - `rows` – list of normalized row mappings with:
   - `rank` and `display` (player/rank text) for table headers.
   - `metrics` – per-column objects containing `text` (display value) and `raw` (numeric sort value).
 When the compute result provides both display/metric fields the `value_key` keeps them in sync; otherwise raw values are inferred from text.